Global Talent Visa

 If endorsement is granted, the final immigration decision rests with the Home Office.

-Applying for a Global Talent visa
+Researchers applying for a Global Talent visa

-2) Individual fellowships – fast-track endorsement for individuals who have been awarded an individual fellowship on the list approved by the British Academy, Royal Academy of Engineering and Royal Society.
+2) Individual fellowships – fast-track endorsement for individuals who have been awarded an individual fellowship on the list approved by the British Academy, Royal Academy of Engineering and the Royal Society.
 The fellowship must be held currently or within the last 12 months.

 *Temporary concession for researchers working on COVID-19 grants*